owncloud/music/README.md

 ### Ampache

-The URL you need for Ampache is listed in the Personal settings and looks like this:
+The URL you need for Ampache is listed in the settings and looks like this:

 ```
 https://cloud.domain.org/index.php/apps/music/ampache/